wheelerjoshua/now_i_know/til.md

 - 11-09-21: Today I learned an overview of classification in machine learning and reinforced data acquisition skills.

 - 11-10-21: Today I learned about preparing data for classification.
 This involved cleaning data, splitting data, and imputing data.

+- 11-12-21: Today I learned about exploring data, and a step-by-step process to use as a guide in the exploration.